 Another cross-branded match here with New Day on SmackDown and Revival on Raw.
 I am still not a fan of this but it is better that we have only one of these types of matches here.

 Given that there has been no build here between the teams and given Scott Dawson and Dash Wilder’s contract status up in the air, I have New Day retaining here.
 It’ll still be a solid match but you have to wonder what are the plans for Revival moving forward.

-Raw Tag Team Championship – Seth Rollins & Braun Strowman (c) vs. Robert Roode & Dolph Ziggler
+Raw Tag Team Championship – Seth Rollins and Braun Strowman (c) vs. Robert Roode and Dolph Ziggler

-Prediction: Dolph Ziggler & Robert Roode win the Raw Tag Team Championship
+Prediction: Dolph Ziggler and Robert Roode win the Raw Tag Team Championship

 A toss-up here but I think this could be a classic WWE thing where both the champions cannot be on the same page, drop the titles, and intensify the feud for the Universal Title later in the night.

 Either way, this could be the case as a transition champion and start-up another set of tag feuds for the titles.
 WWE needs to make tag team wrestling great again.
 Simple as that.
 It would not shock me if the titles move around to the likes of The Vikings Raiders or Gallows and Anderson again.